 Oak regeneration - promoting new growth of our oak ecosystem - is a very important component of Project Quercus(R).
 Rather than relying on natural regeneration when acorns fall each autumn, TLC helps increase the number of trees that grow from each year's acorns through the Acorn Roundup.
 People from across McHenry County gather these future oaks each fall and bring them to TLC's office in Woodstock.

-From here, the acorns are delivered to Glacier Oaks Nursery in Harvard, IL where they are generously propagated and raised into young oaks that are used for future Project Quercus plantings as well as the annual oak sale that raises funds for the Third Generation Oak Fund.
+The acorns are stored for the winter, then grown into oaks that are used for future Project Quercus plantings as well as the annual oak sale that raises funds for the Third Generation Oak Fund.